bm2-lab/iDMer/doc/iDMer_User_Manual.md

 ## denovo mode
 In `denovo` mode, iDMer predicted the VTPs based on virus genome information.
 User needs to supply virus genome information and candidate VTPs in fasta format.
-A config file is also required to indicate the candidate VTPs reliance and restriction gene, candidate EHFs reliance and restriction genes.
+A config file is also required to indicate the candidate VTPs reliance and restriction gene, the candidate EHFs reliance and restriction genes.
 For examples:

         cd /home/test
         python /home/main.py  denovo --help